Rules are the boundaries that protect students’ right to learn and the teacher’s freedom to teach.

 Expectations for Behavior (Rules)

-- Listen and follow directions.
+- Listen and follow directions the first time they are given.

 - Raise your hand to speak or to get out of your seat.